 Child Pornography: What Should You Look For When Retaining An Attorney For Child Pornography Cases?

 Interviewer: When someone is seeking out the assistance of an attorney, what is a sign that would help them decide that that particular attorney is going to be the individual for them to work with?
 At the same time, what is a red flag?

 Paul Cramm: Question one: “Have you ever handled a child pornography case in state or federal court before?”
-If the lawyer can’t answer to both, that’s a red flag; look for another lawyer.
+If the lawyer can’t answer yes to both, that’s a red flag; look for another lawyer.

 Question two: “Who do you use for defense forensic examination of my equipment?”
 If the lawyer doesn’t have an answer to that question, that means he doesn’t know how important it is to have independent defense forensic examination of the computer, and he doesn’t know who to go to for that.
 That’s a big red flag.

-Make sure they can give you the name of the forensic examiner that’s going to be conducting their investigation of the machine immediately.
-Guardian Digital Forensic certainly is not the only one in the business.
+Make sure they can give you the name of the forensic examiner that’s going to be conducting the independent examination of the evidence in their case.
+Envista Digital Forensic certainly is not the only one in the business.
 There are very good independent forensic examiners available.
-I happen to know and have good rapport with the examiners from Guardian, but make sure that that’s an issue that the lawyer is already familiar with and can already tell you.
+I happen to know and have good rapport with the examiners from Envista, but make sure that that’s an issue that the lawyer is already familiar with and can already tell you.